|

 4. Choice of songs:

-I'm open to your
+I'm open to your sending me a

-sending me a list of five or six
+list of five or six songs you'd

-songs you'd love for me to
+love for me to include in my

-I can include them all, other
+concert.
+Sometimes I can include

-of those that will work for the
+will work for the performance.

-performance.
-There are many
+There are many reasons that I do

-reasons that I do or don't play
+or don't play certain songs.

-are songs that do not work as
+Sometimes they are songs that do

-well solo.
-Sometimes they are
+not work as well solo.
+Sometimes

-simply not as strong performed
+they are simply not as strong

-live as other songs I choose.
+performed live as other songs I

-And sometimes they require a
+choose.
+And sometimes they

-special guitar or tuning that is
+require a special guitar or

-not available to me on the road.
+me on the road.
+I do bring two

-I do bring two guitars, so I am
+guitars, so I am able to play

-able to play songs from every
+songs from every era of my

-era of my recording career. |
+recording career. |

 5. Length of Concert:

-Usually, for private concerts, I
+for private concerts, I play

-play between 75 and 90 minutes.
+between 75 and 90 minutes.
+I'm

-I'm not at all miserly about the
+not at all miserly about the

 number of songs, I just have a